 Ensuring the well-being (physical and mental) of the industry worker is the objective of OPERATOR, a project that is now starting in partnership with the research center Fraunhofer Portugal AICOS (FhP-AICOS).
-Focused on the human component, the research project starts with direct monitoring of professionals and an analysis of their needs, from which it will be possible to observe elements such as the ergonomic position, intensity, working time and environment (such as temperature), thus preventing injuries or accidents at work and increasing productivity, competitiveness and industrial modernization.
+Focused on the human component, the research project starts with a field study of professionals and an analysis of their needs, from which it will be possible to observe elements such as the ergonomic position, intensity, working time and environment (such as temperature), to then create technology to prevent injuries, accidents at work and occupational diseases, while increasing productivity, competitiveness and industrial modernization.

 Through the use of sensors, it will be possible to collect and analyze various data relating to industry workers and their working environment, thus allowing for better planning, organization and work control.
 These sensors will make it possible to collect various data, both quantitative and qualitative, on the daily lives of professionals in the industrial sector, namely data on the movements and postures assumed in the exercise of their jobs and, in a more subjective aspect, on their expectations and ambitions at the professional level and perception of quality of work, having as reference the Eurofound's work quality index.
 In addition to the automatic data collection sensors, professionals will have at their disposal a platform for entering data and viewing their recorded information.